vldyachenko/python-steps/bash/README.md

 #### This folder contains a script that was created long time ago as a part of bash practice.
 #### It basically takes the output of the HTTP logs and outputs details like:
-- user with the most number of requests
+- user with the largest number of requests
 - page with the most requests
 - each client IP and the requests from it;
 - pages returning 404 status;